 Cox was one of the 12 individuals killed in the May 31 mass shooting.
 For 12 years, he worked for Virginia Beach as an account clerk in the Department of Public Utilities.

-An active member of the Virginia Beach community, Cox sang in his church’s choir with a “.”
+An active member of the Virginia Beach community, Cox sang in his church’s choir with a “golden voice.”
 His friends and his colleagues describe Cox as a selfless man who put the needs of others before his own.

 This was exemplified when he laid down his life to guide his fellow coworkers to safety in Building 2 of the Virginia Beach Municipal Center.
 After bringing his colleagues to safety, Cox stood watch and refused to take refuge, stating: “I’ve got to see if anybody needs help.”

 Congresswoman Luria was approached by Virginia Beach Postmaster Joseph A. Croce Jr. with a request to honor Cox and Congresswoman Luria immediately agreed, setting the legislative process in motion.